 A: It is the Matterhorn in the canton of Valais in Switzerland.
-The cover picture was provided by Günter Borgemeister, Swiss Landmarks.
-For additional views of the mountain, please check out the beautiful video by Christian Mülhauser embedded below.
+Günter Borgemeister, Swiss Landmarks, provided the cover picture — thanks a lot!
+For additional impressions watch the beautiful video below, made by Christian Mülhauser.

 I hope you enjoy reading offiziere.ch.